Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 4. Have your infrastructure fully managed by Google.
 5. Explore Cloud Composer and Airflows logs through Cloud Operations Logging and Monitoring.

-In Airflow, A DAG is defined in a Python script, which represents the DAG structure (tasks and dependencies) as code.
+In Airflow, A DAG is defined in a Python script, which represents the DAG structure (tasks and dependencies) as code.<br>

+A DAG is usually created by the Airflow scheduler, but it can also be created by an external trigger.<br>